marco-hmc/codeRepo/2_project/3_cppProject/12_rx/README.md

 # Open-hierarchy custom RTTI framework for C++17 and up.

-If you have ever attempted to use the C++'s build in RTTI on a resource constrained (embedded) system you will most likely have noticed it is massively inefficient.

-Hence this implementation of a hand-rolled form of RTTI which is much more efficient and flexible, although it requires a bit more work from you as a class author.
-The current implementation supports the following features:

 - Compiletime (stable) ID generation based on the FNV1a hash of the type signature
 - Multiple inheritance, including virtual